Sch3lp/pokerchip-dealer/LOG.md

 # Captains Log
+## Day 13
+From this point on, I'll start logging the times when I work on this project, but for consistency's sake I'll also tag them with _Day x_.
+It'll usually be _SoftwareSandbox_ sessions, so a _Day_ will typically count as about 2-4 hours of work in an evening.

+Today I realized that the stack I expected all the while, was wrong.
+It was wrong because the starting chips I had set up in my test have wrong amounts.

+In my real life example, I use _orange_ chips with a denomination of .05, of which I have 75.

+So instead of

+    color:'orange',     amount: 75,     denomination:0.05
+    color:'white-red',  amount: 100,    denomination:0.1
+    color:'red-blue',   amount: 100,    denomination:0.25
+    color:'blue-white', amount: 50,     denomination:0.5
+    color:'green-pink', amount: 50,     denomination:1

+I had

+    color:'white-red',    amount: 100,    denomination:0.05
+    color:'red-blue',     amount: 100,    denomination:0.1
+    color:'blue-white',   amount: 50,     denomination:0.25
+    color:'green-pink',   amount: 50,     denomination:0.5
+    color:'black-salmon', amount: 25,     denomination:1

+And all the while I was wondering why my 0.25 denomination wasn't getting a higher expected amount of chips in the stack... :sob:

+Now, when I'm using the correct set up, I'm not getting ANY chips of denomination '1'.

+I thought about instead of a completely greedy solution, I might want to try a _chip-color proportion approximation_ solution, followed by a correction solution.

+So for 5 denominations, and according to the stack I expect, that would mean proportions as follows:

+    color:'orange'      denomination:0.05   proportion: 22.22
+    color:'white-red'   denomination:0.1    proportion: 33.33
+    color:'red-blue'    denomination:0.25   proportion: 26.66
+    color:'blue-white'  denomination:0.5    proportion: 13.33
+    color:'green-pink'  denomination:1      proportion: 4.44

+Which **could** be _simplified_ to

+    proportion: 22
+    proportion: 34
+    proportion: 27
+    proportion: 13
+    proportion: 4

+I still need to figure out what the proportions would look like with lower or higher amounts of denominations.
+Or even better, what the relation between those proportions is, and hence find an algorithm to give me these _sweetspot_ proportions based on an amount of denominations.

 ## Day 12
 I made some diagrams that should explain the general flow of the program, and how the KnapsackSolver currently works.